stettdev/disconomy/README.md

 ### **Bank account & money transfers**

-Use `/account open` to create a new bank account (only one per player).
+Use `/account open` to **create a new bank account (only one per player).
-If you need to check how much money your accoun has, use `/account balance` command.
+If you need to check how much money your account has, use `/account balance` command.
 The `/account close` command will close the account.
 All funds in the account will be gone as well.

+To transfer money between bank account and player's "wallet" you can use `/account deposit` and `/account withdraw` to put money in and take money from the bank account accordingly.

+For transfers between players you can use `/account transfer <@player> <amount>` command.
+Specify the recipient with mention `@player` and the `amount` of money you'd like to transfer to them.
+You cannot request a money transfer from other players.

+Checks are in place to ensure player cannot transfer more money than they have (neither to other player nor between account and wallet).

 ### **Purchases & payments**